emiltj/cds-visual-exam/assignment_4/README.md

 Create two command-line tools which can be used to perform a simple classification task on the MNIST data and print the output to the terminal.
 These scripts can then be used to provide easy-to-understand benchmark scores for evaluating these models.
 * Include two scripts; one with neural networks and one with logistic regression
+* \[BONUS\]
-* \[BONUS\] Both scripts output a classification report to the terminal and saves it as well
+  * Both scripts output a classification report to the terminal and saves it as well
-* \[BONUS\] Allow the user to determine number and size of layers for the Neural Network
+  * Allow the user to determine number and size of layers for the Neural Network
-* \[BONUS\] Allow the user to determine parameters for the Logistic Regression
+  * Allow the user to determine parameters for the Logistic Regression
-* \[BONUS\] Allow the user to add an unseen data of any dimensions, process it, and let the classifier classify the new image
+  * Allow the user to add an unseen data of any dimensions, process it, and let the classifier classify the new image
-* \[BONUS\] Allow the user to save the neural network model for future use
+  * Allow the user to save the neural network model for future use

 <!-- METHODS -->
 ## Methods